Jaroslav Hašek as graduate of the Czecho-Slavonic Commercial Academy in Prague, 1902

 Despite the changing circumstances Hašek obtained a higher education but soon showed himself incapable of living an orderly life.
 He had graduated at the Czecho-Slavonic commercial academy (1899 -1902) with good marks and was the same autumn employed by Banka Slavia.
 Here he was dismissed after less than six months after having been absent from work twice without permission.
 After that, he became a creative and productive writer and journalist, despite his untidy way of life and increasing alcohol consumption.
 As early as 1901, still a student at the commercial academy, he published his first stories in Národní listy, and one of his teachers recognised his literary talent and saw in him a “Czech Mark Twain”.

-During the summers of 1899 through 1905 Jaroslav Hašek undertook long wanderings in Central Europe, and even on the Balkans, which provided rich material for his short stories and the later masterpiece L(Osudy dobrého vojáka Švejka za světové války).
+During the summers of 1899 through 1905 Jaroslav Hašek undertook long wanderings in Central Europe, and even on the Balkans.
+These provided rich material for his short stories and the later masterpiece Osudy dobrého vojáka Švejka za světové války.
 During this travels, he was often penniless, slept outside and partly travelled on foot.
 He got to see society from its bottom perspective, something that was to strongly influence his writing and political views.
-The region he visited most frequently was Slovakia, but he also made trips to G(Bavaria, Switzerland, Italy, current Poland, Romania, Hungary, Austria, Slovenia, Croatia and Bulgaria).
-In addition, he may well have set foot in modern Macedonia, Ukraine and Serbia.
+The region he visited most frequently was Slovakia, but he also made trips to Bavaria, Switzerland, Italy, current Poland, Hungary, Austria, Slovenia, and Croatia.
+In addition, he may have visited the areas of modern Macedonia, Romania, Bulgaria, Ukraine and Serbia.